devdogfish/etpzp-sms/README.md

 - Not use all the features provided by i18next, and i18nexus with plural and translation branching
 - No really uniform way to handle errors in server actions
 - Repeating the scroll area calculation so often
+- Sheet component is not compatible with ScrollArea

 ### Latest Conversation
 - For Domain name, we will use a dynamic IP service called No-IP.
 This is a program that you need to run on the server which will open a connection to their server.
 Their server will accept requests on that domain name, and will redirect that traffic to my server.